 Although today crow and raven are two mostly similar animals, in the symbolism of the history of esotericism as well as of the peoples as well as in the stories, they are exactly seen as the same bird or in any case as if it were.

 There is, however, an interesting legend that poses exactly clear differences between crows and ravens; the Ravens are creatures with a magical power superior to the crows with more intense and profound powers relegating the crow symbolism is only to “teacher of illusions”, the raven is considered eviler and is the one who can change its shape.

 Crow Tattoo Meaning

 Quoth the raven, a literary symbol and an ominous messenger of death.
-Ravens and crows are associated with darker emotions and death due to their black feathers and foreboding history in literature.
-These black birds often carry omens of death, so they will be a spooky addition to your skin as a tattoo.
+Ravens and crows are associated with darker emotions and death due to the crow’s black feathers and foreboding history in literature.
+These blackbirds often carry omens of death, so they will be a spooky addition to your skin as a tattoo.
 They are also linked to intelligence and mischief, so if those are qualities you hold, this tattoo may be right for you!

-As in famous Edgar Allen Poe stories, ravens are one of the many talking birds in literature.
+In infamous Edgar Allen Poe stories, ravens are one of the many talking birds in literature.
 You may not be able to hear a raven talk to you in real life, but as in a poem of the same name, ravens have functionally spoken to characters and given them messages that drive the plot of the stories.
-Rajven tattoos pair well with images such as ink pens, parchment, and open books to show off the literary side of your personality.
+Raven tattoos pair well with images such as ink pens, parchment, and open books to show off the literary side of your personality.